Ungeziefi/Subnautica-Mods/Docs/T&F Fixes.md

 - **Deadly Cyclops explosion**: Stops the player from respawning inside the Cyclops after its destruction.
 - **Smooth Cyclops wheel**: Makes the Cyclops' wheel movement smooth when using a controller.
 - **Silent Running no idle power drain**: Stops Silent Running from draining power when the engine is off.
 (Better compatibility by not using bool Prefix.)
-- **Seamoth storage modules gap**: Fixes the gap between the Seamoth and its lower storage modules.
+- **Seamoth storage modules gap**: Removes the gap between the Seamoth and its lower storage modules.
 - **Docking bay sound checks**: Stops the Cyclops docking bay sounds from playing if it's already occupied.
 (Better compatibility by not using bool Prefix.)
 - **Thermoblade dynamic particles**: Applies the correct particle effects from the Thermoblade depending on whether the player is underwater or not.
 - **Frozen Gas Pods in stasis**: Prevents Gas Pods from exploding while in stasis.
+- **Coffee drinking sound**: Changes the consume sound of coffee from eating to drinking.
+- **Drill sound with no target**: Prevents the drill sounds from stopping when nothing is being drilled.
+(Better compatibility by not using bool Prefix.)
 #### Persistence Fixes
-**Note**: I'm not sure if T&F does this but this supports multiple Cyclopses by differentiating them by ID and properly cleans data if it is destroyed.
+**Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
+It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.
 - **Save closed Cyclops doors**.
 - **Save Cyclops speed mode**.